felperez/felperez.github.io/_pages/notes.md

 **Bowen's formula and transfer operators:** [here](/files/bowen.pdf).
 In these notes I present a sketch of the proof of the Bowen's formula for the Hausdorff dimension of the repeller of an IFS, as well as introducing notions of thermodynamic formalism.

 **Sizing small sets:** [here](/files/pps.pdf).
 These are the slides of a talk that I gave in the Pure Postgraduate Seminar.
 Here I introduce the notion of Hausdorff dimension and how can it be used to compare sizes of sets of measure zero.
 I present some number theoretical results concerning dimensions of certain sets, as well as sketch of the connection to dynamical systems and ergodic theory.

-**Chaos and order:** [here](/files/chaos.pdf).
-This is the sketch of the talk that I have in the 3 Minute Thesis competition, which was chosen for the final stage.
-The video of the talk can be found [here](https://youtu.be/W9WJXjCynx4).